For

 and integrating parts of ourselves that we have cut off or rejected and

-My work with clients is a co-creative effort, and working together, the goal is
+My work with clients is a co-creative endeavour, and working together, the goal is

-to help them experience greater self-mastery and well-being.
+to help you experience greater self-mastery and well-being.
 I draw

 my practice from various traditions, theoretical frameworks and schools of

-therapy, and I tailor my work to suit their particular issues, needs and
+therapy, and I tailor my work to suit your particular issues, needs and

 preferences.